bamdadd/vagrant-p2pool/README.md

 cd to the project directory and Run :

   vagrant up p2pool

+To check server is up :

   vagrant ssh p2pool
+  exit

+Install puppet on the VM :
+  fab vmp2pool bootstrap